Andiweli/ZGloom-Android/README.md

 - support for multiple Gloom-based games and selected mods
 - console-style controls and TV-friendly presentation
 - background ambience credit goes to Prophet

+**Keywords / Topics:**
+_amiga • gloom • vita • psvita • windows • x86 • android • macos • homebrew • zgloom • gloomdeluxe • zombiemassacre • sdl • libxmp • vita2d • ps tv shooter_

+If you enjoy it, feel free to ⭐ star the repo so other PS Vita & Amiga fans can find it more easily.